maziac/DeZog/documentation/Usage.md

 - path: The path to the list file.
 - srcDirs (default=[""]):
-    - [] = Empty array.
+    - [] = Empty array or undefined.
 Use .list file directly for stepping and setting of breakpoints.
     - array of strings = Non-empty.
 Use the (original source) files mentioned in the .list file.
 I.e. this allows you to step through .asm source files.
 The sources are located in the directories given here.
 They are relative to the 'rootFolder'.
 Several sources directories can be given here.
 All are tried.
 If you don't arrange your files in sub-folders just use '[""]' here or omit the parameter to use the default.
     - If you build your .list files from .asm files then use 'srcDirs' parameter.
 If you just own the .list file and not the corresponding .asm files don't use it.
 - excludeFiles (default=[]): an array of glob patterns with filenames to exclude.
 The filenames (from the 'include' statement) that do match will not be associated with executed addresses.
 I.e. those source files are not shown during stepping.
 You normally only need this if you have multiple source files that share the same addresses.
 In that case one of the source files is shown.
 If that is the wrong one you can exclude it here.
 In the example above all files from "some_folder" are excluded.